Fractured Magic: Chapter Eight

 “They most certainly are not!”

-“I…yes.
-Alright.
+“Yes, of course.
 I’ll warn them as soon as I get home.
 Thank you, Prince Nochdvor.
-If you’re right, you may have just saved their lives.”
+If you’re right, you may have saved their lives.”

 Leandros shrugged, biting back the guilt that rose on his tongue like bile.
-It was the least he could do, he thought, when he was the one leading Unity to their home, when he was the one seeking retribution and the return of his uncle at any cost.
+It was the least he could do when he was the one leading Unity to their home, when he was the one seeking retribution and the return of his uncle at any cost.
 He had good intentions, peaceful intentions, but what use were those in matters like these?
+What did his intentions matter when Unity held all of the power?

 Changing the subject, he asked, “Did you pass a maranet woman on your way up?”